PSRV19/rec-sys/key_implementation_choices.md

   - The evaluation computes Recall@10 and NDCG@10 by ranking candidate items for each user.

+  - The evaluation evaluates and plots the model's performance for different top-k cutoffs.

+  - The evaluation plots the training and loss curves to visualize training progress.

   - The approach ensures that only items unseen in training are considered for ranking.

 This self-contained source code, with comprehensive inline comments, should help you understand and implement the NCF model.